You tell yourself that it will never happen again.

 Many people put up with domestic violence because they have children with the abuser.
 They are afraid they may lose the child if they leave or report the abuse.

-1 in 15 children are exposed to domestic violence.
+1 in 15 children is exposed to domestic violence.
 90 percent of those kids watch it happen.

 The process will not be easy emotionally, but with the right attorney by your side, you can get through the process with your head held high and start rebuilding your life.